surniaulula/wpsso-faq/readme.txt

 == Screenshots ==

-01. The FAQs menu allows you to manage individual FAQs and their categories.
+01. The FAQ menu allows you to manage individual FAQ and their categories.
-02. The FAQ editing page allows you to create and edit individual FAQs.
+02. The FAQ editing page allows you to create and edit individual FAQ.

 == Changelog ==